Pradyuman7/LookAtMe/README.md

         lookAtMe.setLookMe();
 ```

-Now the developer can also access that if the user laughed / smiled during the video.
+Now in Version2.0 the developer can also access that if the user laughed / smiled during the video.
 For this, just use this `init()` method instead of the above.

 ```java
 	lookAtMe.initWithSmilingStatus(this); // for smiling status of the user